tboller/FixIIT/Documentation/reports/pgmReports/sprint3/sprint3midterm.md

 5. **Database makes use of master/slave replication**

-Database is hosted on MLab.
+Database is hosted on MLab, which offers redundancy.

 6. **Use of Responsive web design**